The Legality of Eco-Friendly Organic Burial

 Where is natural organic reduction human composting legal?

-Currently, Washington, Oregon, and Colorado are the only states in the U.S. where natural organic reduction is legal.
+Currently, Washington, Oregon, Colorado, Vermont, California, and New York are the only states in the U.S. where natural organic reduction is legal.

 We recognize, however, that there are people who wish to be terramated that live outside of these states.